AndreLester/xyzsolve/README.md

 All code is available for any use (including commercial) under a BSD style license.

-Code is currently not under SVN.
-Visit the downloads section to obtain the latest version of the code.

 ###Similar Projects

 1. [QED Solver](www.qedsolver.com)  *Commercial*